joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ##### Outcomes and Review
 1. The welcome page along with the navigation buttons were written in JavaScript, which caused a lot of issues during integration with the rest of the application.
 This was rectified by rewriting the components using TypeScript and remerging in dev.
 2. The API was finalised, review and merged into dev.
-3. The application was then tested using `ng serve` and `docker-compose up`, and worked as expected.
+3. The application was then tested using Docker, and worked as expected.
 At this point, we had a functioning minimum viable product.
 4. The project documentation process was successfully initiated, with the report template and navigation links fully setup on GitHub.

 #### Sprint 5: Deployment and Documentation (03/05 - 07/05)
+##### Preamble
+We now had an MVP and the only thing left to complete was to finalise documentation.
+Time permitting, we wanted to look at how we could publicly serve our application.

 ##### Plan
-1. Look at avenues to publicly serve our application using GitHub pages.
-2. Finish up documentation, with submission on Thursday evening at the very latest.
+1. Finish up documentation, with submission on Thursday evening at the very latest.
-3. Fix up any last-minute bugs, and merge into **master** as a release for project submission.
+2. Fix up any last-minute bugs, and merge into **master** as a release for project submission.
+3. Potentially, look at avenues to publicly serve our application using GitHub pages.

 ##### Outcomes and Review
-1. [Ongoing, UPDATE]
+1. As expected, there were a few bugs that required some attention and have now been fixed.
+2. Documentation was successfully completely and merged into our repo the day before submission (6th May 2021).
+3. Decided not to go with publicly serving our application due to lack of time.

 ## CI/CD Pipeline
 ### Continuous Integration with GitHub